tytydraco/yessleep/out/My_mother_gave_me_6_rules_to_survive_I_followed_them_perfectly_and_I_almost_died_Part_2.md

 It wasn't the case of a bitter college boy throwing a tantrum.
 It was a business.
 Rahul was the supplier, installing the cameras.
 Verma was the distributor, processing the files, wiping the digital footprints, and selling them to dark web forums and black-market syndicates.

 The scales balanced perfectly.
 The guilt was absolute.
-The Entity in my chest practically growled, its ethical boundaries verified.
+The Entity in my chest practically growled, it was hungry to consume.

 The monsoon clouds had bruised the sky into a premature twilight by 6:00 PM today.
 The streetlights began to flicker.

 Sharma Uncle parked the SUV in the pitch-black alley behind Verma’s shop.
 I stepped out into the damp air.
 The heavy, suffocating dread that used to paralyze me was gone; I was the dread now.

 I walked into the alley, my eyes fixed straight ahead.
 Verma was there, smoking a cigarette, locking up the back door of his shop, a heavy laptop bag slung over his shoulder.
-The bag that contained Priya’s life.
+The bag that contained Priya’s life and perhaps many other girls like her.
 When he saw me walking alone, a familiar, predatory smile crept onto his face.

 "Late night at college, beta?" he asked, throwing the cigarette butt down.
 "You shouldn't be out alone.
 It's dangerous outside, come in…"